FaizanDhankwala/HousePricePrediction/README.md

 ```
 ## Lets break it down!
+# Importing Matplotlib
-Importing Matplotlib: The matplotlib.pyplot module is imported to enable plotting functionalities.
+# The matplotlib.pyplot module is imported to enable plotting functionalities.
+import matplotlib.pyplot as plt

+# Defining Data
-Defining Data: Two lists, Y_train and training_data_prediction, are defined to represent the actual and predicted prices, respectively.
-In practice, these lists would be populated with the actual data from the model.
+# Two lists, Y_train and training_data_prediction, are defined to represent the actual and predicted prices, respectively.
+# In practice, these lists would be populated with the actual data from the model.
+Y_train = [100, 200, 300, 400, 500]  # Actual prices
+training_data_prediction = [110, 210, 290, 410, 490]  # Predicted prices

-Creating the Scatter Plot:
+# Creating the Scatter Plot
-plt.scatter(Y_train, training_data_prediction): This line creates the scatter plot with actual prices on the x-axis and predicted prices on the y-axis.
+# This line creates the scatter plot with actual prices on the x-axis and predicted prices on the y-axis.
+plt.scatter(Y_train, training_data_prediction)
-plt.xlabel("Actual Prices"): This line sets the label for the x-axis.
+# This line sets the label for the x-axis.
+plt.xlabel("Actual Prices")
-plt.ylabel("Predicted Prices"): This line sets the label for the y-axis.
+# This line sets the label for the y-axis.
+plt.ylabel("Predicted Prices")
-plt.title("Actual Price vs Predicted Price"): This line sets the title of the plot.
+# This line sets the title of the plot.
+plt.title("Actual Price vs Predicted Price")

+# Displaying the Plot
-Displaying the Plot: plt.show() is called to display the scatter plot.
+# plt.show() is called to display the scatter plot.
+plt.show()